hardesh/QSTP-Introduction_to_ROS/Week_1/README.md

 Also use the file named byte-of-python.pdf as a reference for learning python.
 It is a great resource!

+You can also refer to sentdex's playlist on Youtube to learn Python.

 2)Complete the course preparation